 Other causes of neck pain include:

-Worn joints – as with other joints in your body, the neck joints weaken as we grow older, and more so if you’re suffering from osteoarthritis.
+Worn joints – as with other joints in your body, the neck joints weaken as you grow older, and more so if you’re suffering from osteoarthritis.
 This condition causes the cartilage between your vertebrae to weaken.
 Due to this, your body experiences bone spurs, which affect joint mobility and cause pain.

 Injuries – auto collisions are the primary cause of whiplash injury.
 In this case, your head is thrust backward and forward, causing strain on the soft tissues of your neck.